Telangana State Road Transport Corporation: Electric Buses

 TGSRTC inaugurated 40 Electric buses in the capital city, which is the first STU to add electric buses under FAME scheme and named it as the 'Pushpak Airport Liner', which has replaced the 'Tata Marcopolo AC' buses with 'Olectra BYD eBuzz K9' buses which connects the Hyderabad International Airport from different locations in the city.
 Additionally, in 2024, TSRTC launched electric bus services (i.e., e-METRO AC and e-CITY ORDINARY) on various routes from the Hyderabad Central University (HCU) and Secunderabad Cantonment depots.

+On 10 December 2025, Telangana Transport Minister Ponnam Prabhakar flagged off 65 new 12-metre low-floor electric buses at Ranigunj Depot in Hyderabad, bringing the total delivered under TGSRTC’s 500-bus project to 325.
+Operated by Evey Trans, the air-conditioned buses feature lithium-ion batteries, real-time tracking, fire-suppression systems, USB charging, and accessibility for senior citizens and disabled passengers.
+The remaining buses are scheduled for delivery by January 2026.

 Hyderabad Pushpak Airport Liner bus routes

 The following is a list of the airport bus routes operated by TGSRTC in Hyderabad.